mebusy/notes/dev_notes/AI_CS188_Markov_Models.md

     - Stationarity assumption: transition probabilities the same at all times
         - this means transition probabilities P(x<sub>t</sub> | x<sub>t-1</sub> ) don't depend on time, they are always the same.
     - Same as MDP transition model , but no choice of action
-        - here is no action, you just watching
+        - here is no action, you are just interested in watching how its value evovles probabilistically over time, for example, what's the probability of rain 5 days after it was sunny ?

 ### Conditional Independence